Various Subject Areas: Fully Funded UKRI CDT Artificial Intelligence, Machine Learning and Advance Computing (AIMLAC) PhD Scholarships 2023

 Description of research projects and more information can be found at the UKRI CDT in Artificial Intelligence, Machine Learning & Advanced Computing (AIMLAC) website.

 Please click on the link for the project you are interested and complete the APPLY online form.
-Please quote the project code (e.g. RS20-AIMLAC01) for queries and within the application.
-If you wish to apply for more than one project, please add the code and project title within the text and you will be considered for all projects.
+Please quote the project code (e.g. RS191 - AIMLAC1) for queries and within the application.
+If you wish to apply for more than one AIMLAC project, please complete a separate application for each project.

 This scholarship is open to candidates of any nationality.

 NB: If you are holding a non-UK degree, please see Swansea University degree comparisons to find out if you meet the eligibility.

 If you have any questions regarding your academic or fee eligibility based on the above, please email firstname.lastname@example.org with the web-link to the scholarship(s) you are interested in.

 The scholarships cover the full cost of tuition fees and an annual stipend of £17,668.

 Additional funds will be available for research expenses.

 To apply, please visit the individual scholarship advert page.